 To Oseetah and beyond

 Our trip that day was shorter and took us through a section of the Saranac River, where lots of homes are located.
-There are some sections and islands that are obviously not accessible by road year round, so are occupied only during the months the waterway is ice free.
+There are some sections and islands that are obviously not accessible by road year-round, so they are occupied only during the months the waterway is ice-free.
 Passing out of the river, Oseetah Lake opened up in its vast expanse, where I was hoping to spot that eagle.
 No such luck.
 Continuing on through the waterway into Kiwassa, we spotted a great blue heron gliding along just above the waterline at the shore.
 We also spotted some painted turtles basking on logs.
 Still no eagle.

 Kiwassa Lake is dotted with many homes along the east and northeast shorelines.
 The rest of the shore is owned by New York state and is part of the Forest Preserve.
 There is one state-owned campsite on the southwest shore, which happens to be one of my favorite campsites.
 A sloping rock shoreline on one side makes for great sunning and swimming, and a sandy beach on the other side makes it easy to bring in a boat for easy access.
 Kiwassa is also a very quiet lake, allowing for great swimming and water sports without a lot of traffic.